srobo/runbook/docs/volunteering/glossary.md

 : during the _competition year_ we organise events at which the teams can come with their robots and get extra help from _mentors_ as well as meet other teams

+_TLA_:

+: an initialism of 'Three Letter Acronym'.
+We assign each competitor team a TLA.